Sponsorships

 Our logo should match the size of the other sponsors within the same tier.

-close Don’t vary sizes
+Don’t vary sizes

 Don’t make the Google logo bigger or smaller than other sponsor logos within the same sponsorship tier.

-done Match the colors
+Match the colors

 Use the color version that’s consistent with how other sponsor logos are displayed.
 Whether you’re using single-color or full-color versions of sponsor logos, ours should match to ensure equal prominence.

-close Don’t make our logo stand out
+Don’t make our logo stand out

 Don’t make the color of the Google logo more or less visually prominent than other sponsor logos.

-done Follow clear space rules
+Follow clear space rules

 Use appropriate clear space around the logo, equal to or greater than the size of the “G” in the logo.